lricardopena/flask-vuejs/README.md

 | GET | */example/add/20*  |  'controller.example.py' | Add | get | We are making a get method so the framework is going to call the function *get*. |

 ## API calls
 All the api calls needs to start with the sufix "api/".
-This calls follow almost the same structure of the controllers, with the diference that this classes needs to be under the folder *api* and all the classes need to inheritance the **BaseApi** class.
+This calls follow almost the same structure of the controllers, with the diference that this classes needs to be under the folder *api* and all the classes need to inheritance the **BaseApi** class and if you want to get access to the request you can found it in the variable *my_request* (just like the controller).
 For example this code:
 ```
 from flask import jsonify
 from api.base import BaseApi